Additivemenu/spoonlee1/Udemy/React_Native/C9/README.md

 Input.js

-:bangbang: note how configurable of this component:
+:bangbang: note how configurable this component is:

 + conditional styling + mutiple styling